EBRZ124/Laravel-site---osutournaments/README.md

 3. Everything is stored in the database

 What needs to be added:
-1. A comment section under posts that can be used by any user that has registered
+1. A comment section under posts that can be used by any user that has registered (made on 13.06, but added as a commit on 14.06.
+4:30pm)
 2. Fix visuals like on the front page where the date bubbles overlap with the side bar
 3. Make forum posts more visually appealing by changing text sizes and formatting them better
 4. Make contact page functional (might be deleted if its too big of a hastle).